A minimum wage is the lowest wage that employers may legally pay

 In 2013, about 1.5 million U.S. workers age 16 and over earned

 exactly the prevailing federal minimum wage of $7.25 per hour.

 Another 1.8 million had wages below the federal

 minimum.
-Together these workers make up 4% of all hourly
+Together these workers make up 4 percent of all

 There are two official measures of poverty: poverty guidelines